 - Garrison Border Town of Elvas and its Fortifications (Alentejo)

-- Historic Centre of Oporto, Luiz I Bridge and Monastery of Serra do Pilar (North)
+- Historic Center of Oporto, Luiz I Bridge and Monastery of Serra do Pilar (North)

 - Landscape of the Pico Island Vineyard Culture (Azores)